TMJ/TMD Therapy – Grand Rapids, MN

-The TMJ is the TemporoMandibular Joint or jaw joint.
+The TMJ is the temporomandibular joints or jaw joints.
 These are the joints in front of each ear that attach the lower jaw to the skull.
-“TMJ” has become a catchall phrase used to label a large number of acute and chronic disorders of the joint, muscles, nerves, and associated structures.
-TMD, or temporomandibular joint disorder, refers to a group of conditions which may be caused by a misalignment of the jaw and skull or chronic tooth grinding (bruxism).
+TMJ has become a catchall phrase used to label a large number of acute and chronic disorders of the joint, muscles, nerves, and associated structures.
+TMD, or temporomandibular joint dysfunction, refers to a group of conditions which may be caused by a misalignment of the jaw and skull or chronic tooth grinding (bruxism).

 - Facial pain